jfcherng-sublime/ST-OpenUri/README.md

     //     - "@scope" (use the same color with the corresponding URI's, require ST >= 3170)
     //     - "@scope_inverted" (use the inverted color of the corresponding URI's, require ST >= 3170)
     //     - ST's scope (use the color of the scope, require ST >= 3170)
-    //     - color code in the form of "#RGB" or "#RRGGBB" or "#RRGGBBAA" "image_new_window_color": "#fa8c00",
+    //     - color code in the form of "#RGB", "#RRGGBB" or "#RRGGBBAA" "image_new_window_color": "#fa8c00",
     // draw URI regions?
     "draw_uri_regions": {